Can I fix saggy breasts by getting implants without a lift?

 It really depends on your situation.
 You may want to consider a new technique, called Bellesoma which offers less scarring than traditional breast lifts and avoids an implant.
 Thanks for your question!

-Dr. Shim Ching has 2 Breast lift, Breast reduction before & afters:
+Dr. Shim Ching has 6 Breast Lift before & afters:

 Without seeing you or photos it is hard to give you an honest answer.
 However you will never have the breasts you had at 20 again.
 If your breast are sagging you most likely need a breast lift.
 Age, gravity and children all play a part in causing breast ptosis, or sagging.
 Make sure you see a board certified plastic surgeon.